YahooArchive/mojito/docs/dev_guide/topics/mojito_hosting_container_reqs.rst

    */
    module.exports = app.listen();

+.. _startup_reqs-v0.4.8:

 Mojito v0.4.8 and Later
 =======================

-Version 0.4.8 solidifies the changes made in version 0.4.7, removing the index.js file from any application archetypes (the files used to create new applications) and removing unneccessary commented-out code in the ``server.js`` file.
-As with 0.4.7 applications, you should remove the ``index.js`` file from any applications using 0.4.8 or later versions of Mojito and update your server.js file to match the one provided here.
+Version 0.4.8 solidifies the changes made in version 0.4.7, removing the ``index.js`` file from any application archetypes (the files used to create new applications) and removing unneccessary commented-out code in the ``server.js`` file.
+As with applications created by version 0.4.7, you should remove the ``index.js`` file from any applications using version 0.4.8 or later versions and update your ``server.js`` file to match the one provided below.

+.. _startup_reqs_v0.4.8-index:

 index.js
 --------

+**OBSOLETE**

-OBSOLETE and no longer present in this version.
-Remove from any applications using 0.4.7 or greater.
+The ``index.js`` is not created by version 0.4.7.
+Remove from any applications that are using versions 0.4.7 or greater.

+.. _startup_reqs_v0.4.8-server:

 server.js
 ---------